bagder/daniel.haxx.se/about.md

 coca cola and then compete in a demo competition toward the end.
 (Such events would later on get called LAN-parties but back in the late 80s and early 90s we had no LANs...)

+## Skyline Techniques

+During these days I also wrote a "music editor" with a separate optimized production music player and under the name "Skyline Techniques" Björn and Linus wrote several catchy SID tunes that we and others would use in many demos of the time.
+We had a dream of being able to produce and sell music to commerical C64 productions but that never materialized.

+## Games

+We created at least two quite well-developed and functioning game embryos on the C64, one was a two-car split-screen driving game with a top-view of the cars and the other was a horizontal shootem up game with quite advanced multiplexed sprite "enemies" which allowed for 20-30 simultaneously flying objects to shoot down.
+Creating the games and reaching maybe 90% of them was fun.
+Actually having the discipline to take them all the way was another matter so we never completed any of them.

 The C64 golden age faded away for us - it felt like we were done with that platform and its set of limitations.
 Several of us looked at making the jump